vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_command_line.md

 Let's break this down.
 Assume there are two tables stored in two different databases, and you want to know the differences between those tables.

-- `database_a` will be a string that `data-diff` uses to connect to the database where the first table is stored.
+- `database_a` will be a string that Open Source Data Diff uses to connect to the database where the first table is stored.
 - `table_a` is the name of the table in the first database.
-- `database_b` will be a string that `data-diff` uses to connect to the database where the second table is stored.
+- `database_b` will be a string that Open Source Data Diff uses to connect to the database where the second table is stored.
 - `table_b` is the name of the second table in the second database.
 - `[OPTIONS]` can be replaced with a variety of additional commands, [detailed here](#options).

 Usually, `database_a` and `database_b` will be URL connection strings.
 However, when `--conf` is specified, they can also be the names of the database configurations defined in a [TOML configuration file](./how_to_use_with_toml).

-Note that if `database_a` and `database_b` are the same, data-diff will automatically opt for using the in-db diff, despite the "cross-db syntax".
+Note that if `database_a` and `database_b` are the same, Open Source Data Diff will automatically opt for using the in-db diff, despite the "cross-db syntax".
 To force a specific algorithm, you can use the `--algorithm` switch.

 #### Code Example: Diff Tables Between Databases